 where $m_e$ and $c$ are new integration constants.
-This asymptoc form is the same as \cite{BitaghsirFadafan:2020lkh} because D-instanton effect is suppressed at the infinity.
+This asymptotic form is the same as \cite{BitaghsirFadafan:2020lkh} because the D-instanton effect is suppressed at infinity.

-Holographically, $m_e$ is the separation between D3 branes and D7 branes in weak coupling limit.
-This separation corresponds to the quark mass in holographic QCD model.
-In this work, we want to analyze D-brane setup for the holographic Weyl semimetal and hence it is natural to identify $m_e$ as an electron mass.
+Holographically, $m_e$ corresponds to the separation between D3 and D7-branes and hence to the fermion mass.
+Although these degrees of freedom originate from fundamental matter in the gauge theory, we refer to them as `electrons' to emphasize their role in the effective condensed matter description.

-With appropriate boundary conditions, (\ref{MEbc}) or (\ref{BEbc}), we can solve the equation of motion for D7 brane numerically.
+With appropriate boundary conditions (\ref{MEbc}) or (\ref{BEbc}), we can solve the equation of motion for the D7-brane numerically.
 The embedding solutions are shown in Figure \ref{fig:D7Embs}.

-To see the effect of the Weyl parameter $b$ and the D-instanton number $q$, we turn off $q$ in Figure \ref{fig:D7Embs} (a), (b) and turn off $b$ in Figure \ref{fig:D7Embs} (c), (d).
-In the absence of the D-instantons, the D7 brane embeddings are the same as the result in \cite{BitaghsirFadafan:2020lkh}.
-For a given electron mass $m_e$, the Weyl parameter $b$ pulls down D7 brane to the black hole horizon both in the Minkowski embedding and the black hole embedding.
-One interesting feature of the $b$ effect on the Minkowski embedding is that the D7 brane bends down as the Weyl parameter increases and finally touches the black hole horizon at a certain value of $b=b_*$.
-For the larger value of the Weyl parameter $b>b_*$, there is no Minkowski embedding.
-That is, the only possible embeddings are black hole embeddings for large value of the Weyl parameter $b$.
-In the case of the black hole embedding, as $b$ increases, the horizon value of $R_H$ decreases and the value of $R_H$ goes to zero when $b \rightarrow \infty$, see Figure \ref{fig:D7Embs} (b).
+To illustrate the effect of the Weyl parameter $b$ and the D-instanton density $q$, we set $q=0$ in Figure \ref{fig:D7Embs} (a), (b) and $b=0$ in Figure \ref{fig:D7Embs} (c), (d).
+In the absence of the D-instantons, the D7 brane embeddings agree with \cite{BitaghsirFadafan:2020lkh}.
+For fixed $m_e$, increasing $b$ pulls the D7-brane toward the black hole horizon both in the Minkowski embedding and the black hole embedding.
+In the Minkowski embedding, the brane bends downward and eventually touches the horizon at a critical value $b=b_*$.
+For $b>b_*$, only black hole embeddings exist.

-On the other hand, the D-instanton affects the D7 brane in the opposite direction.
+In contrast, the D-instanton density pushes the D7-brane away from the horizon.